AshanthaLahiru/kasaya/README.md

 ### A "WYSIWYG" scripting language and runtime for browser automation

-* Write tests in near-English.
+* Write test scripts using English-like statements.
-* HTML, element IDs or XPATHs not involved.
+* NO coding required to implement those statements.
-* Zero coding involved.
+* Not dependent on HTML IDs or XPaths.
 * Write the **same way you would instruct another human being** sitting in front of the browser.
 * NOT like Cucumber.
 * NOT like Selenium IDE.
 * You can:
   * Do your initial dev test in REPL mode.
-  * Save as a script.
+  * Save the statements as a script.
   * Share with QA to expand the scenarios.
   * Even share with the product manager.